nguyen-vh/CPPChecker/README.md

 > This is how to write the requirement test for the task files as part of the server configuration.

+The remaining templates follow the same pattern.
+If you are unsure about any specific templates, please check the header file for more information or mention it in the [discussions](https://github.com/nguyen-vh/CPPChecker/discussions), as I will update the documentation accordingly.
+If you have any questions, feel free to ask.

 <!-- LEGACY -->
 ## Legacy